eclipse/paho.mqtt.m2mqtt/README.md

 * Windows Phone 8.1
 * Windows 10

-It can be used on Windows O.S, Windows Embedded Compact 7 / 2013 and Linux O.S. (thanks to Mono Project).
+It can be used on Windows O.S, Windows CE 6.0, Windows Embedded Compact 7 / 2013 and Linux O.S. (thanks to Mono Project).

 The project has an official website here : https://m2mqtt.wordpress.com/